In collaboration with Waitrose

 For me, it’s part of the spirit of Christmas.
 Spending time, doing something thoughtful for loved ones.
 Oh and chocolate obvs.

-Tips for making the Gin and Tonic Truffles recipe:
+Tips for making the homemade Gin and Tonic Truffles recipe:

 - Take great care when melting your chocolates.
 Do it slowly and gently over a pan of simmering water or in a microwave, stopping to stir regularly.
 The best lesson I’ve ever learned about melting chocolate is do it SLOWLY.